SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/non-autowireable-services.md

 If we stopped right now and refreshed... no surprise!
 We get an error.
 Symfony has no idea what to pass for that argument.

 What if we added the *type* for this class?
-Back over in our terminal, you can see that this service is an instance of `DebugCommand`.
-Over here, let's add that type-hint:
+Back over in our terminal, we can see that this service is an instance of `DebugCommand`.
+Over here, let's add that
-`DebugCommand`... we want the one from `Symfony\Bridge\Twig\Command`.
+type-hint: `DebugCommand`... we want the one from `Symfony\Bridge\Twig\Command`.
 Hit "tab" to autocomplete that.

 And then... refresh. *Still* an error!
 Okay, we *should* add the type-hint because we're good programmers.
 But... no matter how hard we try, this is *not* an autowireable